Collaboration

 Path4Med Project

-Path4Med is an innovative project dedicated to tackling water and soil pollution in the Mediterranean area.
-By incorporating sustainable agricultural practices and advanced monitoring technologies, Path4Med aims to protect vital ecosystems, improve water quality, and empower communities to create a pollution-free future.
+Path4Med is an innovative project that tackles water and soil pollution in the Mediterranean region.
+It promotes sustainable agricultural practices and uses advanced monitoring technologies.
+The project aims to protect ecosystems, improve water quality, and support communities in building a pollution-free future.

-The project operates at the local and regional level, creating Demonstration Sites to test and refine strategies to reduce pollution and support sustainable agriculture.
-By developing a network of knowledge sharing and practical applications, Path4Med seeks to create lasting positive impacts across Europe.
-Path4Med’s objectives focus on advancing sustainable agriculture while safeguarding the health of Mediterranean soils and waters.
+The project operates at local and regional levels.
+It creates Demonstration Sites to test and improve strategies that reduce pollution and support sustainable agriculture.
+Path4Med also builds a knowledge-sharing network to spread effective practices across Europe.

 E-SPFdigit Project